iandorsey00/geodata/README.md

 Usage for superlatives:

-    usage: geodata view sl [-h] [-d DATA_TYPE] [-p POP_FILTER] [-c CONTEXT] [-n N] comp_name
+    usage: geodata view sl [-h] [-d DATA_TYPE] [-p POP_FILTER] [-c CONTEXT] [-n N] comp

     View places that rank highest with regard to a certain characteristic.

     positional arguments:
-      comp_name             the comp that you want to rank
+      comp             the comp that you want to rank

     optional arguments:
       -h, --help            show this help message and exit